 Nearly everything at the store, from beef and cereal to fruit and veggies, costs more than it did only a few months ago.
-Inflation is the culprit eating away at your budget— now at the highest level in about 30 years and the biggest jump since the early 1990s.
+Inflation is the culprit eating away at your budget— now at the fastest pace in 40 years in December increasing 7 percent over the same period a year ago.

 As I write, Costco executives are reporting that they are paying higher prices for inventory—as much as 20% more for beef, for example, and up to 10% more on clothing.
 Though the warehouse chain has so far shouldered most of those increases, along with rising costs for freight, transportation, and labor, Chief Financial Officer Richard Galanti said we should expect the price to increase on such staples as its $4.99 rotisserie chicken or Kirkland brand bottled water, now $2.99, to maintain profit margins.
 Inflation pressures are real and getting “realer” every day

 You may not have noticed yet because it takes a while for these changes to trickle down.
 It’s imperative for us to become keenly aware of what’s going on to stay ahead of this.
 We need to know what to do right now.

 Beat the shrink